-Labor Costs Services & Supplies Taxes, Licenses, etc. Capital Outlay Division Total % of Total Budget FY2023/24 \$ 2,102,030 \$ 199,350 \$ 2,000,700 \$ - \$ 4,302,080 1.2%
+Labor Costs Services & Supplies Taxes, Licenses, Capital etc. Outlay Division Total % of Total Budget FY2023/24 \$ 2,102,030 \$ 199,350 \$ 2,000,700 \$ - \$ 4,302,080 1.2%

 The Finance Division oversees the financial operations of the District, ensuring resources are properly allocated and monitored for optimum public service levels.
-Additionally, the Finance Division safeguards District assets, tracks grants and spending, collects revenue and cost reimbursements, leads the annual budget development and implementation processes, and provides and publishes financial reports.
+Additionally, the Finance Division ensures appropriate procurements and contracting for goods and services, tracks grants and spending, collects revenue and cost reimbursements, develops and administers the annual budget, and provides and publishes financial reports.